Updated: Nov 4, 2022

 All through November and December the plants grow their beautiful tender little leaves and look very delicate.
 We put wire hoops over the plants about five feet apart and cover them with heavy frost cloth.
 Sometimes the frost cloth stays on during the day if temperatures are very, very low, but generally we push it off to one side each morning.
 Even on a cold day the high tunnel can easily get into the 70s when the sun shines and the plants can cook if they are covered or the sides aren’t opened a little.

 When the plants start to actively grow it’s time to start watching for fungus.
 Remove all yellow leaves and any that have visible fungus growing on them and take them out of the high tunnel immediately.
 Do not compost.
-This will help to prevent problems from spreading from plant to plant.
+This will help to prevent problems from spreading from plant to plant or onto your farm or garden.
 Do not over water.
 These are plants that can live on the dry side.
 I find that I water about once a month in the cold months of winter and follow advice I was given not to water if the temperature will fall below 25F in the next few days.
 This takes a lot of weather watching, but that’s what it takes to grow these beauties in a cold climate. :)

 Spring is coming…